Puerto Rico marks 1 year since Maria with choirs, protests

 The serenade in Yabucoa, a fishing and farming town of 37,000 still struggling to recover from the Category 4 storm, was the first in a series of events to mark the anniversary of the devastating storm and remember the estimated 2,975 people who lost their lives in its aftermath.
 Protests were planned in San Juan and elsewhere, as well as a funeral procession.
 Tens of thousands remain without adequate shelter and reliable access to electrical power a year after the hurricane, which caused an estimated $100 billion in damage.

-While the U.S. government has invested billions of dollars to help clean up and repair the U.S. territory, much work remains.
+While the U.S. government has invested billions of dollars to help clean up and repair the U.S. territory , much work remains.
 Major power outages are still being reported, tens of thousands of insurance claims are still pending and nearly 60,000 homes still have temporary roofs unable to withstand a Category 1 hurricane.

 “I think it’s inexplicable,” Kumi Naidoo, Amnesty International’s secretary general, told The Associated Press during a visit to the island Thursday.
 “There’s no justifiable reason I can see for this gross level of negligence.”